Su-style noodles: Components

-Noodles

-For noodles, the most important thing is to control the softness and hardness.
-They may be too mushy after being cooked too long or may be hard if they are not cooked long enough.
-You must tell the cook what level you want in advance, otherwise, it will depend on the cook.

-Topping

-The toppings refer to the dishes eaten with noodles and they are rich in variety.
+Noodles become increasingly soft as they cook.
+How firm they should be is chosen by the customer or cook.

 Toppings almost cover the recipe of the Su Bang cuisine, such as Zhu Hongxing's stuffed hoof, Wufangzhai's five-spice ribs, Songhelou's braised duck, Huang Tianyuan's eel, and common braised eel meat, stir-fried meat, pork ribs, shrimps, stir-fried vegetarian with hot sauce, and more.